Albert R. Broccoli

 Albert Romolo Broccoli (/ˈbɹɒkəli/ BROK-əl-ee; April 5, 1909 – June 27, 1996), nicknamed "Cubby", was an American film producer who made more than 40 motion pictures throughout his career.
 Most of the films were made in the United Kingdom and often filmed at Pinewood Studios.
 Co-founder of Danjaq, LLC and Eon Productions, Broccoli is most notable as the producer of many of the James Bond films.
 He and Harry Saltzman saw the films develop from relatively low-budget origins to large-budget, high-grossing extravaganzas.
-Broccoli's heirs Barbara Broccoli and Michael G. Wilson continued to produce new Bond films until 2021.
+Broccoli's heirs Barbara Broccoli and Michael G. Wilson continued to produce new Bond films until 2025 when the franchise rights were sold to Amazon.

 Early life and career

 Broccoli was born in the borough of Queens, New York City, the younger of two children of immigrants from the Calabria region of Italy, Giovanni Broccoli and Kristina Vence.
 He had an older brother.
 Broccoli acquired his nickname after his cousin, film producer Pat DiCicco, began calling him "Kabibble", after a similarly named cartoon character.
 This was eventually shortened to "Kubbie" and adopted by Broccoli as "Cubby".
 The family later bought a farm in Smithtown, New York, on Long Island, near their relatives the DiCiccos.

 The family moved to Florida; on the death of his father Giovanni, Broccoli moved to live with his grandmother in Astoria, Queens, in New York City.
 Having worked many jobs, including casket maker, Broccoli then became involved in the film industry.
 He started at the bottom, working as a gofer on Howard Hughes' The Outlaw (1941), which starred Jane Russell.
 Here he met his lifelong friend Howard Hughes for the first time, while Hughes was overseeing the movie's production after director Howard Hawks was fired.
 Broccoli rose quickly to the level of assistant director by the time the U.S. entered World War II.

 He served in the US Navy during World War II from 1942 to 1947 where he met Ray Stark.